 Corporate governance refers to the process by which organisations are directed, controlled, led, and held to account.
 In other words, corporate governance is how we make sure we do things properly.
 Governance is about how policing ensures it is doing the right things, in the right way, for the right people in a timely, inclusive, open, honest, and accountable manner.
 It comprises of systems and processes, cultures, and values by which the relevant policing bodies are directed and controlled.
-Devon and Cornwall Police and the Office of the Police and Crime Commissioner have a responsibility for conducting an annual review of the effectiveness of its governance framework, including the system of internal control.
-Good governance is an essential part of local democracy and through the continued adoption of transparent processes both organisations will strive to ensure that strategies, policies, and operational matters are transparent and understood by residents and visitors to Devon, Cornwall, and the Isles of Scilly.
+Devon and Cornwall Police has a responsibility for conducting an annual review of the effectiveness of its governance framework, including the system of internal control.
+Good governance is an essential part of local democracy and through the continued adoption of transparent processes Devon and Cornwall Police will strive to ensure that strategies, policies, and operational matters are transparent and understood by residents and visitors to Devon, Cornwall, and the Isles of Scilly.
 The Corporate Governance Framework sets out the systems and processes, culture and values by which the Chief Constable and the Police & Crime Commissioner (Commissioner) manage their respective roles and responsibilities.
-Each year we, the Commissioner and Chief Constable are required to produce an AGS.
+Each year the Chief Constable is required to produce an AGS.
 The AGS is the formal mechanism we use to report on the effectiveness of our internal controls and decision-making systems.
 Our AGS complies with the reporting requirements contained in the CIPFA- Code of Practice on Local Authority Accounting and accompanies our accounts for the financial year.
-This is a document that describes how well our governance system has functioned during the year ended 31 March 2024 and sets out areas for development for the year ahead.
+This is a document that describes how well our governance system has functioned during the year ended 31 March 2025 and sets out areas for development for the year ahead.
 Good corporate governance helps to put people first in everything we do.
-This gives us confidence that we are doing the right thing in the right way for those who we deliver services to, for and with
+This gives us confidence that we are doing the right thing in the right way for those who we deliver services to, for and with.

-Corporate Governance The principles and guidance have again informed the review of governance arrangements for 2023/24.
-More specifically, the structure of this AGS has been prepared with reference to themes from key elements of the structures and processes referred to in the CIPFA guidance.
+Corporate Governance Corporate governance principles and guidance have again informed the review of governance arrangements for 2024/25.
+More specifically, the structure of this AGS has been prepared with reference to themes from key elements of the structures and processes referred to in the CIPFA AGS guidance.
+In addition, the CIPFA Financial Management Code (FM Code) provides the public sector with guidance for good and sustainable financial management.
+Devon and Cornwall Police have undertaken a review of compliance to the principles and standards within the FM Code that provided assurance on financial sustainability.
 Risk Management Risk management is a key facet of Devon and Cornwall's governance framework.
 The framework comprises the systems, processes and values through which activities are monitored and managed.
 It is essential that the threats to achieving objectives are consistently identified and assessed.
 This is achieved through the adoption and implementation of an effective risk management process that supports the delivery of the Police and Crime Plan and Force Business Plans.
-A consistent process for the management and reporting of risk has been adopted, with bespoke reporting arrangements for the Force Executive.
+A consistent process for the management and reporting of risk has been adopted, with bespoke reporting arrangements for the Executive.
 The Independent Audit Committee monitors risk reports for assurance on the effectiveness of risk management arrangements on behalf of Devon and Cornwall Police.
 In 2016 CIPFA published an updated version of their "Delivering Good Governance in Local Government: Framework" which was followed by specific guidance notes for Policing Bodies.
 The 2016 Framework sets out seven principles of good governance which are taken from the International Framework: Good Governance in the Public Sector (CIPFA/IFAC, 2014) ('the International Framework') and interprets them for local government.
 The seven principles are: